-Neoclassicism, Romanticism, Realism, Impressionism, and Post-Impressionism in European art and architecture studied in relation to social and intellectual developments.
-Prerequisite: ART 114.
+Neoclassicism, Romanticism, Realism, Impressionism, and Post-Impressionism in European art studied in relation to social and intellectual developments.

 415 History of Graphic Design (3)

 An investigation of historical and contemporary visual communications concepts, media and images and their role in graphic design with a primary emphasis on the twentieth century.
 The course chronicles the events, influences, movements in history that have impacted the graphic design community.
 This course will begin with the invention of writing and the early cave paintings, moving through the history of printing in Europe to contemporary design theory and ideals.